A recipe for successful food processing marketing

 Make a concerted effort

-The complexity of the FP&H industry requires a move towards greater sales and marketing alignment, a trend which has been accelerated in recent months.
+The complexity of the food processing industry requires a move towards greater sales and marketing alignment, a trend which has been accelerated in recent months.
 While cancelled and postponed trade shows such as Interpack are keeping salespeople squirming in their seats, a digital lead-gen campaign enables businesses like Cabinplant to pull in new leads online.

 But the sales/marketing collaboration doesn’t end at lead generation.
 Prospects need to be nurtured throughout the buyer journey with content that matches their specific pain points.
 This nurturing process will not only help position your brand as a problem solver, it will strengthen your lead scoring and sales processes.